MinaFoundation/helm-charts/block-producers-uptime-monitoring/README.md

 `deployment.image.tag` | tag of the image from the repository, usually containing commit hash, version, network and linux flavour
 `deployment.replicaCount` | number of pods to deploy `deployment.env.timeBefore` | environment variable that determines the time window of the application (time between current time and how much the user wants to look back)
-`deployment.env.timeUnit` | the unit of measurement for the delta time (minutes,hours,seconds,days)

 ### Optional Settings

 `deployment.affinity` | affinity for pod assignment (note: podAffinityPreset, podAntiAffinityPreset, and  nodeAffinityPreset will be ignored when it's set)
 `deployment.podAffinityPreset` | pod affinity preset.
 Ignored if `affinity` is set.
 Allowed values: `soft` or `hard` `deployment.podAntiAffinityPreset` | pod anti-affinity preset.
 Ignored if `affinity` is set.
-Allowed values: `soft` or `hard` `deployment.nodeAffinityPreset` | affinity preset `resources.memoryRequest` | requested memory for the application `resources.cpuRequest` | requested cpu for the application `resources.memoryLimit` | limit of the memory achieved by the application `resources.cpuLimit` | limit of the cpu achieved by the application `serviceaccount.annotations` | extra annotations for the service account
+Allowed values: `soft` or `hard` `resources.memoryRequest` | requested memory for the application `resources.cpuRequest` | requested cpu for the application `resources.memoryLimit` | limit of the memory achieved by the application `resources.cpuLimit` | limit of the cpu achieved by the application

 ## Uninstallation